vite-pwa/vite-plugin-pwa/docs/frameworks/sveltekit.md

 		globDirectory: './build/',
 		globPatterns: ['robots.txt', '**/*.{js,css,html,ico,png,svg,webmanifest}'],
 		globIgnores: ['**/sw*', '**/workbox-*'],
-		// Before generating the service worker, manifestTransforms entry will allow us to transform the resulting precache manifest.
-		// The entries received in the callback from workbox-build module, will contain all the assets specified on srcDir option with the url and its corresponding revision calculated (hash).
-		// Since SvelteKit uses the router name of the directory for all the generated pages, we add a callback to modify the url for all pages.
 		manifestTransforms: [async(entries) => {
 			// manifest.webmanifest is added always by pwa plugin, so we remove it.
 			// EXCLUDE from the sw precache sw and workbox-*